X

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED UNDER STATE AND FEDERAL LAW, INCLUDING HIPAA, AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-THIS NOTICE IS INTENDED FOR MEDICA MEMBERS.
+THIS NOTICE IS INTENDED FOR MEMBERS OF MEDICA OR ITS AFFILIATES.

 What is PHI?